syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To enable RTL for the Scheduler,
+To enable RTL for the Schedule,

 {% highlight html %}